michaellee8/gsoc-2021-dart-git-tags/git_source_analyzer/README.md

 4. loop through all tags to scrape all applicable pubspec.yaml
 5. all found version of the discovered package.

+## System requirement

+`git clone --sparse` requires at least git 2.25.0, below benchmarks are running in git 2.30.2

 ## Usage

 ```bash